 This module includes freehand sketching, systems of projection, drawing conventions, dimensioning and tolerancing, design documentation, an introduction to the total design activity, formulation of a product design specification (PDS), material selection and manufacturing considerations in design.

 This module provides the fundamental principles of Dynamics, Statics and Strength of Materials in relation to mechanical engineering and provides a methodology for their practical application.
 Its content includes: Basic and derived units, static equilibrium, statically stressed systems, theory of torsion and bending, kinematics of a particle and kinetics of a particle.
-Those theoretical and practical principles required within each topic area will be developed in lectures and applied in assignments, tests and tutorials.
+Those theoretical and practical principles required within each topic area will be developed in lectures and applied in assignments and tutorials.

 Control Theory & Applications